-Many businesses establish a set of values and these form somewhat of a personality for the organisation.
+Determine your core values.
+Many businesses establish a set of values and these form somewhat of a personality for the organization.

 If a person was asked to run 20km for no reason they would most likely decline.
 If a person was told that their significant other is 20km away and in need of urgent medicine, and if this person was given the medicine but had no means of transport, it is almost certain that they would run the 20km.

-It can be an interesting exercise to analyse your business and look at where the trust is – in staff relationships, in suppliers, in systems – and to make these areas and connections as good as they can be.
-When a system is interdependent and there is full trust, all parts of the organisation can rely on all other parts and there can be harmonious and flowing productivity throughout.
+Look at where the trust is.
+It can be an interesting exercise to analyze your business and look at where the trust is – in staff relationships, in suppliers, in systems – and to make these areas and connections as good as they can be.
+When a system is interdependent and there is full trust, all parts of the organization can rely on all other parts and there can be harmonious and flowing productivity throughout.

 Managers should look to nurture good relationships with employees and create situations, such as team bonding activities, to further promote good relationships based on trust.